Much Ado About Nothing Theme of Language and Communication

 - What do you make of the fact that Benedick can speak so wonderfully in his daily life, but writes so badly in his poems to Beatrice?

 - What does it mean that Hero and Claudio are constantly silent during their courtship?
 The two seem to not have a single proper conversation until Claudio denounces Hero on their wedding day.
 Does this undermine their supposed love for each other?
 Is it possible to love someone without ever really communicating with them?

-Language is a social register that conveys both the station and the intelligence of characters.
+Language conveys both the station and the intelligence of characters.
 The quicker a character’s speech, the more thoughtful he or she is.